'Der Besuch der alten Dame' – A Comprehensive A-Level German Study Guide

 The Intersection of Myth and Reality

 The references to Klotho and Medea contribute to the blending of myth and reality in the play.
 Dürrenmatt creates a theatrical landscape where classical mythology intersects with the post-war, small-town setting.
-This blending enhances the play's universal themes, emphasizing the timeless nature of human struggles with justice, revenge, and morality.
+This blending enhances the play's universal themes, emphasising the timeless nature of human struggles with justice, revenge, and morality.

 Irony and Tragicomedy